Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 ----------------------------------------------------------

-TODO
-- Translate ClassRework/XComGame.int to Russian

 ----------------------------------------------------------

-[WOTC] Iridar's Soldier Class Overhaul
+[WOTC] Iridar's Soldier Class Overhaul [BETA]

-This mod overhauls the four base game classes, three WOTC classes, and SPARKs by fixing bugs, tweaking balance, reordering ability trees and adding new perks.
+This mod overhauls the four base game classes, three WOTC classes and SPARKs, by fixing bugs, tweaking balance, reordering ability trees and adding new perks.
 A few perks are completely replaced or overhauled significantly.

 This mod is intended as the go-to mod for fixing all the various issues with vanilla classes, without the need to collect dozens of mods that individually fix small issues.
 It integrates fixes from a lot of existing mods, making them incompatible or redundant.

-In general the purpose of this mod is to make using vanilla classes more fun, very few things have been nerfed.
+In general, the purpose of this mod is to make using vanilla classes more fun, very few things have been nerfed.

+[b][url=https://docs.google.com/spreadsheets/d/1rK5HSyUE7DJCtnkfpTZa9W0fcBU9YCqPCTpf2-Qn4pQ/edit?usp=sharing]>>> NEW PERK LAYOUTS <<<[/url][/b]

+[b][url=]>>> DETAILED CHANGELOG <<<[/url][/b]

+[h1]BETA STATUS[/h1]

+The mod is fresh out of the oven, and has not been playtested extensively.
+There could be bugs.
+If you encounter any issues, please comment about them below.

 [h1]REQUIREMENTS[/h1]
 [list]